supermemo-wiki/SuperMemo.Wiki/supermemo/sleep-chart.md

 Furthermore, there are 2 modes to this graph.
 The second mode can be activated by left clicking the graph once (to revert back to mode 1, you need to switch to another tab).

-As you can see, there is a mathematical function at the top of the graph.
+As you can see, there is a mathematical formula at the top of the graph.
 You can plug some numbers in, and work out a value.

 Although the documentation is not entirely clear on how to use this graph, I have posted a [question](https://supermemopedia.com/index.php?title=More_Sleep_Chart_sample_data_in_manual) on SuperMemopedia to see if additional data can be provided.

 However, from what I gather, it is pretty straight forward.

-In the example provided by the official manual, we can see that there is a formula at the top.
-This will make your life a lot easier.

 ![]()